makedin/AI-Model-Juggler/README.md

   - Supports model unloading
   - Supports attaching to a running server

-AI Model Juggler is AGI agnostic and does not impose limitations on using the backends through their HTTP APIs.
+AI Model Juggler is API agnostic and does not impose limitations on using the backends through their HTTP APIs.

 ## Performance